rule

 Text 32

-King Yudhishthhira, desiring to perform a horse-sacrifice to be freed from the burden of having fought his kinsmen, thought about acquiring funds because all he received stemmed from collecting taxes and fines.
+King Yudhishthhira, desiring to perform a horse sacrifice to be freed from the burden of having fought his kinsmen, thought about acquiring funds because all he received stemmed from collecting taxes and fines.

-King Yudhishthhira, desiring to perform a horse-sacrifice to be freed from fighting his kinsmen, thought about acquiring funds as he received only from taxes and fines.
+King Yudhishthhira, desiring to perform a horse-sacrifice to be freed from the burden of having fought his kinsmen, thought about acquiring funds because he only received from collecting taxes and fines.
 (Vedabase)

 Text 33

-In respect of his mindful wishes his brothers, advised by the Infallible one, went north to collect sufficient riches.
+In respect of his mindful wishes his brothers, advised by the Infallible One, went north to collect sufficient riches.
 (Vedabase)

 Text 34